motomedialab/cookie-consent/README.md

     },

     // per cookie settings.
 This gives the ability to customise the cookie settings
+    // these are in five categories, ad, analytics, functionality, personalization & security
     settings: {
         functionality: {
+            // title of the cookie group (optional, will be auto calculated by default)
+            title: 'Functionality Cookies',
-            // whether the preference is essential (optional)
+            // whether the preference is essential and cannot be turned off (optional)
             essential: true,
             // a description of what this block is for
             description: 'There are some cookies that we have to include in order for certain web pages to function.
 For this reason, they do not require your consent.',
-            // the cookies that are set with this preference
+            // an array of cookies that are set with this preference
             cookies: [
                 {
                     // the cookie name